GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 3. Align Branding With Keyword Intent

 Add keywords naturally to GBP names.
 A listing called Downtown Dental Clinic ranks higher for “dentist near me” compared to one called Smile Center.
-Branding with keyword intent creates alignment between business identity, search query, and Google’s NLP-driven interpretation.
+Branding with keyword intent creates alignment between business identity, search intent, and Google’s NLP-driven interpretation.

 4. Optimize by Sector